 When a bankruptcy occurs on a project, it can affect everyone on the job.
 Depending on who is filing, it can freeze all progress on the site for a time.
 There might even be equipment repossession or suppliers calling for financed materials.
 While it might be less common than a run-of-the-mill delay, a bankruptcy is always a risk on a construction project.
 However, there are ways to secure your payments in such a situation.

 10. Payment disputes

 The amount of time it takes to get paid in the construction business is among the longest of all industries.
-Many contractors become galvanized to it and accept that it will be months after the job is complete before they receive a check.
+Many contractors become accustomed to it and accept that it will be months after the job is complete before they receive a check.

 The effects of slow payment and payment disputes are tough on a company.
 Between loans and interest rates, every day that goes by cuts into the profits.
 With enough time, a contractor might barely break even while still relying on the cash flow to front another project.